dyozie/greenplum-for-kubernetes/doc/markdown/prepare-gke.md

 # Google Kubernetes Engine (GKE) running on Google Cloud Platform (GCP)

-This section describes the requirements for using <%=vars.product_name %> with Google Kubernetes Engine (GKE) deployments.
+This section describes the requirements for using {{#include ./product_name.md}} with Google Kubernetes Engine (GKE) deployments.

 ## <a id="softwarereq"></a>Required Software

-To deploy <%=vars.product_name %> on Google Kubernetes Engine, you require the following software:
+To deploy {{#include ./product_name.md}} on Google Kubernetes Engine, you require the following software:

 <%=partial 'partials/prerequisites-common' %>